machal/cssmine-content/flexbox-reference.md

 Let's explain this in examples:

--   `flex-flow: row` – the default value.
+-   `flex-flow: row` – this is the default value.
 Items are placed in a single line and do not break.

 -   `flex-flow: column wrap` – items are placed in a column and break.